-Internal audits will be initiated by either UGL, CIMIC and/or Transgrid in accordance with the UGLMS and/or Contract Specification.
+Internal audits will be initiated by either the PC, CIMIC and/or Transgrid in accordance with the UGLMS and/or Contract Specification.
 Internal audit reports will be submitted to Transgrid within ten (10) business days of the audit completion.
-All audit outcomes will be distributed internally, and entered into Synergy for tracking and closeout purposes.
+All audit outcomes will be distributed internally and entered into Synergy for tracking and closeout purposes.

-9.3.2 INDEPENDENT EXTERNAL AUDITS
+9.3.2.
+Independent external audits